 Connection Density – More Devices

-Wi-Fi 7 can handle higher number of devices under each access points compared to earlier generations (Wi-Fi 6/ 6E).
-Increase in number of devices will not impact the resource limit like speed or latency.
+Wi-Fi 7 can handle a higher number of devices under each access point compared to earlier generations (Wi-Fi 6/ 6E).
+An increase in number of devices will not impact the resource limit like speed or latency.

 Applications of Wi-Fi – 7

-- Gigabit Wireless connectivity for PC for gamming, work environment
+- Gigabit Wireless connectivity for PC for gaming, work environment

-- Broadband connectivity for smart devices, gadgets and gamming consoles
+- Broadband connectivity for smart devices, gadgets, and gaming consoles

 - Virtual reality VR and Augmented Reality – AR applications